• Home

 B.A., Harvard University

-Anderegg holds an undergraduate degree from Harvard University and masters' and doctoral degrees from The Juilliard School, where her teachers included Robert Mann, Ronald Copes, and Naoko Tanaka.
-She is a laureate of the Corpus Christi International Competition, and winner of fellowships from both the McKnight Foundation and the Leonore Annenberg Fund.
-Recently, she was awarded Individual Artist Grants from the Minnesota State Arts Board and Massachusetts Cultural Council.
-An enthusiastic educator and mentor of young musicians, Anderegg was Associate/Assistant Professor of Music at St. Olaf College for 13 years, and has taught in the summers at the Sarasota Music Festival, Interlochen Arts Camp, and Brevard Music Center.
-She is frequently an invited guest teacher at universities throughout the country and beyond.
+Anderegg holds a Bachelor of Arts from Harvard University and Master's and Doctoral degrees from The Juilliard School, where her teachers included Robert Mann, Ronald Copes, and Naoko Tanaka.
+She is a laureate of the Corpus Christi International Competition, a prizewinner of the American Prize in Strings (Professional Division), and a recipient of fellowships from the McKnight Foundation and the Leonore Annenberg Fund.
+She served as Associate Professor of Music at St. Olaf College and has taught at the Sarasota Music Festival, Interlochen Arts Camp, and Brevard Music Center.